 Before you try to set up any advertising campaigns on Facebook, visit the Facebook for Business page.
 From this page, you can watch simple and helpful videos about which campaigns to run and test out, such as:

 These videos will do a better job in describing how each ad product will work.
 This will give you a sense of what might work for you based on your goals.

 Once you’re ready to get started, go to your Facebook Ads Manager to start a campaign.
 Then get underway!

 You’re going to have to stay on top of these ads and iterate.
-Don’t run more than one at a time if you’re just getting started.
+Do not overwhelm yourself with tests when you get started.
 Play around with the audience, the copy, and the graphics on your ads.
 Get comfortable with how it all works before you go crazy and start spending hundreds of $’s.

 I just alluded to it in the paragraph above, but these Facebook ad campaigns can be time consuming to get set up and monitor.
 There’s a bit of a learning curve as there are a lot of variables to pick and choose from in terms of ad copy, graphics, audience demographic, interests, “cost per” pricing model, budget, etc. Then when the campaign goes live, you need to monitor the campaign to make sure it’s performing OK.